AleksKlyushev/get-and-cleaning-data_course-project/README.md

 The code "Prints" out the task numbers as they are being processed.
 This visual feedback was found necessary to ensure that the processing had not stalled.

-The `CodeBook.md` explains it more detailed.
+The `CodeBook.md` explains the final output in more detailed.

 ## Run from command line